Mosque doubles as work haven to Israel's Bedouin women

 JERUSALEM Attired in traditional dress, Bedouin women gather in a desert mosque in Israel.
 They find their seats in a room near the prayer hall and then, speaking confidently in Hebrew, take calls from customers seeking help with phone problems.

-The mosque also doubles as a call center and is a joint venture between Israel's largest telecoms group Bezeq Israel Telecom and Rayan, an organization working to promote employment among the Bedouin community.
+The mosque also doubles as a call centre and is a joint venture between Israel's largest telecoms group Bezeq Israel Telecom and Rayan, an organisation working to promote employment among the Bedouin community.

 It is an indicator of the slow changes taking place in staunchly traditional Bedouin society in the Middle East, as women begin to venture to work outside the home.
 For years, most Bedouin women who do work have been limited to child care and teaching, close to home and out of contact with strangers.